-Procedures Appendix B lists: The payment amount is: One or more surgical procedures as the A dollar amount The lesser of: 85% of the surgeon(s) fee calculated in subsections (a) or (b); or primary surgical provider, billed The billed amount without modifier "81."
-80% of billed amount 85% of the surgeon(s) fee calculated in subsec (a) or (b) One or more surgical procedures as the A dollar amount The lesser of: 15% of the surgeon(s) fee calculated in subsections (a) or (b); or surgical assistant The billed amount 80% of billed amount 15% of the surgeon(s) fee of (a) or (b) rgeon(s) fee calculated in subsections
+Procedures Appendix B lists: The payment amount is: One or more surgical procedures as the primary surgical A dollar amount The lesser of: 85% of the surgeon(s) fee calculated in subsections (a) or (b); or The billed amount provider, billed without modifier "81."
+80% of billed amount 85% of the surgeon(s) fee calculated in subsections (a) or (b) One or more surgical procedures as the surgical assistant A dollar amount The lesser of: 15% of the surgeon(s) fee calculated in subsections (a) or (b); or The billed amount 80% of billed amount 15% of the surgeon(s) fee calculated in subsections (a) or (b) • ± with a modifier "81."
+Chart notes hysician assistant or nurse practitioner.